 As is said – let the answer be all in the name.
 Ideas always percolating were picked like a heavy scab and allowed to bleed by a series of articles that piqued frustration and spoke to worst fears on observations and behavior watched for many years.

 Like The Cut, it was written quickly.
-Like The Cut, it bled out.
+Like The Cut, the words bled from my fingers with fluid ease.
 Unlike the cut – it was done feverishly: The tipping point, an opinion piece in the Boston Globe that left me pissed at the failure of a profession making complaints that sound like the refrain from those operating corners in the city.

 Cold and alone, a boy awakens with few memories – and those faded.
 As he searches for aid, he is confused by the reactions of the people he encounters.
 He turns to a strange man that promises help – but the man’s motivations may not be as innocuous as they first appear.
 A quest for truth and valor as the young man struggles to understand the world around him.